ceph/ceph/doc/mgr/diskprediction.rst

 could be an IP address if required.

-The ``<diskprediction_user>`` and ``<diskprediction_password>`` parameters are the user id and password logging in to DiskPrediction server.
+The ``<diskprediction_user>`` and ``<diskprediction_password>`` parameters are the user id and password logging in to the DiskPrediction server.